-- 3.1 Neighbour notifications were carried out in accordance with the formal procedures introduced in the Town and Country Planning (Development Management Procedure) Order 2015, including the display of 2no. site notices. - 3.2 Eleven letters of support have been received which are summarised as follows: - Positive personal accounts from users of the café about their experiences - Fed and Watered is a valuable addition to the community and beyond - The business provides a warm and welcoming environment for people to meet in - The café benefits users who are isolated and struggling to meet the costs of living - The café and facilities are user friendly and accessible for those with disabilities - The facilities are always clean and tidy - The car park is all on one level so is accessible - The balcony is comfortable and spacious and easy to negotiate - The café is a community business - The staff are welcoming, friendly, professional, caring and helpful - The café employs young people and local people - The service is impeccable - The café serves homemade, locally sourced, delicious, high-quality food and drink that is well presented - The café is highly recommended - The hard work of the owners is commended - The café has a great atmosphere and the paintings on the wall are lovely to look at - The café has provided a place for a local art group to display their work
+- 3.1 Neighbour notifications were carried out in accordance with the formal procedures introduced in the Town and Country Planning (Development Management Procedure) Order 2015, including the display of 2no. site notices. - 3.2 12no. letters of support have been received, of which 11no. have been submitted by the applicant.
+These are summarised as follows: - Positive personal accounts from users of the café about their experiences - Fed and Watered is a valuable addition to the community and beyond - Fed and Watered is used by many different people and is part of the community - The business provides a service to the whole community and surrounding area - The business provides a warm and welcoming environment for people to meet in - The café benefits users who are isolated and struggling to meet the costs of living - The café and facilities are user friendly and accessible for those with disabilities - The facilities are always clean and tidy - The car park is all on one level so is accessible

+- The balcony is comfortable and spacious and easy to negotiate - The café is a community business - The staff are welcoming, friendly, professional, caring and helpful - The café employs young people and local people - The café set up to provide a working place for people with different needs; employees and volunteers are people in this category - The business supports schools and community groups and the development includes facilities that make visits possible - The service is impeccable - The café serves homemade, locally sourced, delicious, highquality food and drink that is well presented - The café is highly recommended - The hard work of the owners is commended - The café has a great atmosphere and the paintings on the wall are lovely to look at - The café has provided a place for a local art group to display their work - The site has a scrap yard licence.
+The work that they have done to get rid of the scrap yard and clean up the site is better for the landscape - It could be argued that the site is Green Belt however it is private land and could be a scrap yard - Green Belt in the local area has been removed to build houses; this is a small area in comparison - The business gives back to the environment and wildlife through donations and planting - 3.3 An additional 5no. letters of support were submitted by the applicant on 12 April 2023 however these are duplicates of the representations already submitted by the applicant, which are summarised above.